 Research Accomplishments

 Funding research is a cornerstone of the American Heart Association’s lifesaving mission and a key to our future.
-On July 1, 2022, the AHA reached a monumental milestone of more than $5 billion invested in scientific research, which now has surpassed $5.9 billion.
-Since 1949, the AHA has made significant annual investments in research that include funding 15 Nobel Prize winning scientists, in addition to breakthroughs in cardiovascular and stroke discovery, translation, and clinical application through more than 50,000 projects.
+Since 1949, the Association has made significant annual investments in research, which now total over $6.1 billion.
+Our funding has supported 15 Nobel Prize winning scientists, in addition to breakthroughs in cardiovascular and stroke discovery, translation, and clinical applications through more than 50,000 projects.
 As the largest non-profit, non-governmental funder of cardiovascular and cerebrovascular research in the U.S., this achievement can be measured in longer, healthier lives for untold individuals and families around the world.

 Nobel Prize Winners